 - Suggest that your student look for online sites or apps that can help her with the budgeting process.
-Sites such as com or Cashcourse.org are popular with many students and young adults.
+Sites such as mint.com or You Need a Budget are popular with many students and young adults.

 - Suggest that your student investigate whether her school offers a personal finance or financial literacy course.

 - As your student becomes more confident in her abilities, expand your conversations to include student loan repayment plans, and perhaps stocks, retirement and/or other investments.
 Help your student look toward the future.